"I have never had vision like this that I can remember. This is better than when I was a little girl. And I just love that. It is life-changing!"

 The Refractive Surgery Alliance (RSA) has also recently announced that Dr. Parkhurst has been awarded the RSA President’s Award for best-exemplifying the values and mission of the organization at the semi-annual RSA meeting in Chicago, Illinois.

-Parkhurst NuVision is one of San Antonio’s fastest growing LASIK and cataract centers and was recently recognized as the ‘Cataract Center of Excellence’ of San Antonio by LENSAR CEO Nick Curtis.
-For additional information about this press release, please contact Laura Jackson at 210-615-9358.
+Parkhurst NuVision is one of San Antonio’s fastest growing LASIK and cataract centers and has been recognized as the ‘Cataract Center of Excellence’ of San Antonio by LENSAR CEO Nick Curtis.
+To schedule your cataract evaluation at Parkhurst NuVision, call 210-585-2020 or click here to schedule online.